spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ## Coming Soon in Release 1.36

+## Java upgrades
+Java 17 is now the default source, target and java 11 support has been removed entirely.

 ### Enhanced pipeline batch update feature
 #### Gate
 Adds a new enpdoint, POST /pipelines/bulksave, which can take a list of pipeline configurations to save.
 The endpoint will return a response that indicates how many of the saves were successful, how many failed, and what the failures are.
 The structure is